Lawsuit alleges decades of child sex abuse at Illinois juvenile detention centers statewide - KESQ

 “It prepared me to start looking at the world different,” he said.
 “It took some light out of me.”

-At least six detention center workers were identified as alleged repeat offenders with separate accusations from different plaintiffs.
+At least six detention center workers — including a current mayor of a small southern Illinois community — were identified in the lawsuit as alleged repeat offenders with separate accusations from different plaintiffs.
 Some alleged offenders are named in the lawsuit, while others are identified only as the plaintiffs remembered them by physical attributes, initials or nicknames.
 Most plaintiffs are identified by initials in the complaint.

 Among other things, the complaint blames the state’s use of unconstitutional and systemic strip searches as perpetrating sexual abuse.